-CES is proud to host the 13th annual IHE Delft Water Professionals Program (formerly UNESCO-IHE Water Professionals Program) from May 23 - June 7, 2018.
-Twenty graduate students from developing nations will visit South Florida for a highly specialized program in solving water challenges.
-CES is coordinating and will lead the two-week residency program that combines a mix of technical lectures and informative field trips throughout South Florida.
+CES is proud to have hosted the 13th annual IHE Delft Water Professionals Program (formerly UNESCO-IHE Water Professionals Program) from May 23 - June 7, 2018.
+Twenty graduate students from developing nations visited South Florida for a highly specialized program in solving water challenges.
+CES coordinated and led the two-week residency program that combined a mix of technical lectures and informative field trips throughout South Florida.

-While portions of the program expenses are generously sponsored by USGS, IHE Delft and CES (with extensive in-kind support from SFWMD), there are many components that are not covered.
-CES has kicked off our fundraising campaign for this important and exciting program and hope that you will join us.
-We will be holding a public poster session during the 2018 program and hope that you will be able to come by and meet the next cadre of exceptionally talented global water professionals!
+While portions of the program expenses were generously sponsored by USGS, IHE Delft and CES (with extensive in-kind support from SFWMD), there were many components that are not covered.
+As a result, CES kicked off a fundraising campaign for this important and exciting program.

 IHE Delft is a post-graduate institute with extensive expertise in transferring information and knowledge about the water environment and the associated infrastructure through education and training of professionals, particularly from developing countries in carrying out research, and in providing consultancy in capacity building for water sector organizations world-wide.
 For more information, go to: https://www.un-ihe.org/about-ihe-delft